marandmath/UQ_tutorial_code/README.md

 # UQ_tutorial_code
 This repository contains MATLAB and Python code for the paper "Taming Uncertainty in a Complex World: The Rise of Uncertainty Quantification — A Tutorial for Beginners", by [Nan Chen](https://people.math.wisc.edu/~nchen29/), [Stephen Wiggins](https://scholar.google.com/citations?user=FmdPqIUAAAAJ&hl=en), and [Marios Andreou](https://sites.google.com/wisc.edu/mariosandreou/homepage).

+The MATLAB codebase was tested on version R2020b, while the Python codebase was tested on version 3.10.6.

 # Script Files
 The following MATLAB m-file (script) files can be found in the respective subdirectories:
 * [2.1 - Shannon's entropy](https://github.com/marandmath/UQ_tutorial_code/tree/main/2.1%20-%20Shannon's%20entropy)